gecko0307/dagon/doc/README.md

 Dagon heavily relies on [dlib](https://github.com/gecko0307/dlib).
 It is used everywhere in the engine, from memory management and vector math to file I/O and image decoding.
 Actually, as stated earlier, Dagon's secondary goal is to promote dlib and demonstrate its features.

 ## Memory Management
 Dagon mostly avoids using the garbage collector and manages all of its data manually with `New` and `Delete` functions.
 You are also expected to do so.
 You still can use garbage collected data in Dagon, but this may result in weird bugs, so you are strongly recommended to do things our way.
-Most part of the engine is built around dlib's ownership model - every object belongs to some other object (owner), and deleting the owner will delete all of its owned objects.
-This allows semi-automatic memory management - you have to manually delete only root owner, which usually is an `Application` object.
+Most part of the engine is built around dlib's ownership model–every object belongs to some other object (owner), and deleting the owner will delete all of its owned objects.
+This allows semi-automatic memory management–you have to manually delete only root owner, which usually is an `Application` object.
 When creating objects, it is recommended to make scene's `assetManager` their owner.

 ## Creating Assets
 Dagon is a framework-style engine, meaning that it is controlled programmatically and doesn't provide you with an editor.
 How you will build your scenes is up to you.
 You can build them manually by loading models one by one in your code, create your own scene format, or export glTF scenes from a 3D editor of your choise.
 We recommend [Blender](https://www.blender.org/) as an external editor.